 Minimum Level Required: Advanced+

 This course explores how film communicates beyond words.
 In this course, together we explore a variety of genres (sci-fi, horror, documentary, etc.) and the key aspects associated with narratives in these types of storytelling.
 We then learn about production techniques and principles of visual composition filmmakers and writers use to exemplify and emphasize their intentions to the audience.
 During in-class screenings and discussions, students will analyze the many ways in which filmmakers convey stories, ideas, emotions, and biases.
-This course introduces concepts through lectures, texts, and activities that lead toward successful completion of a final course project.
-This course is a good fit if:

-• you plan to pursue post-secondary education and/or have strong interest in storytelling through film
+• You plan to pursue post-secondary education and/or have strong interest in storytelling through film

-• you have some experience with critical reading, seminar participation, note-taking, research, and academic writing in any language
+• You have some experience with critical reading, seminar participation, note-taking, research, and academic writing in any language

-• you enjoy a challenging study environment
+• You enjoy a challenging study environment

 SOCIAL PSYCHOLOGY IN ACTION